evanmedrano/notes/the-pragmatic-programmer/README.md

 directly or closely paraphrased from the writings in the book.
 If you want more detail on any of the notes, I would suggest buying the book.
 It's a great read

+## Contents

+1. A Pragmatic Philosophy
+2. A Pragmatic Approach
+3. The Basic Tools
+4. Pragmatic Paranoia
+5. Bend, or Break
+6. Concurrency
+7. While You Are Coding
+8. Before the Project
+9. Pragmatic Projects